Sometimes it can be helpful to monitor your activity to assess your fatigue.

 Not enough is known about fatigue to say exactly what causes it when you have MS. It is primarily caused because it takes more energy for messages to go from the brain to your body if you have MS. It can also be caused by your MS symptoms too – such as being in pain or not sleeping well.
 Inactivity may also lead to fatigue.
 But it can also be a side effect of medications or infection too.

 It is thought that it can also be a combination of these factors which causes you to feel fatigued.

 HOW CAN I MANAGE MY FATIGUE?

 There are different ways in which you can manage your fatigue to reduce its impact on daily life and you can continue to do the activities you love.

 - Ensure you have the best energy levels possible – eat well, get lots of sleep, reduce stress, keep active.

 - Learn how to maximise your energy and use it efficiently – taking planned breaks, delegating tasks.

-We run regular online Fatigue Management Programmes.
-These used to take place at the Centre but have moved online due to the current pandemic.
-Running for 6 weeks they give practical advice on how you can manage your fatigue and still have the energy for the things you love doing.
+We run regular Fatigue Management Programmes.
+Running for six weeks they give practical advice on how you can manage your fatigue and still have the energy for the things you love doing.